ERC725Alliance/erc725.js/docs/writing-data.md

 ---
 sidebar_label: Writing Data
-sidebar_position: 1.4
+sidebar_position: 4
 ---

+# Writing Data

-# How to write data to the key-value store of an ERC725Account
+#### How to write data to the ERC725Account key-value store?

-This package is not capable of writing or relaying data to the blockchain.
-However it’s utility methods can be used to prepare data for writing to the blockchain.
-This will provide information that may provide guidance for doing so.
+The `erc725.js` library cannot write or relay data to the blockchain.
+However, developers can use its utility methods to prepare data for writing to the blockchain.
+This section will provide an guide for using such functionality.

-## Example
+## Example Flow

-1. Encode data using `encodeData`
+1. Encode the data using the `encodeData` function.
-2. Flatten encoded data using `flattenEncodedData`
+2. Flatten the encoded data using the `flattenEncodedData` function.
-3. Get a reference to the desired contract, you will need the ABI (jsonInterface)
+3. Get a ABI (JSON Interface) of the desired contract, in order to reference it.
-4. Iterate on flattenedData and call `setData`
+4. Iterate on `flattenedData` and call `setData` on the contract.

-<details><summary>Instantiation omitted for brevity, click here to show it</summary>
+<details><summary>Extend instantiation of the contract</summary>
 <br/>

 <p>